andyhorn/flutter-recurrence/README.md

 # Rules

-All `Recurrence` rules implement the abstract `Recurrence` base class and take a `List<int>` and a `DateTime` as their constructor parameters.
-All rules will use the [DateTime] in the constructor to limit the earliest occurrences of the rule; some rules will also use this value to determine the day of the month or weekday on which the rule occurs.
+All `Recurrence` rules implement the abstract `Recurrence` base class and take either a single `int` or a `List<int>` and a `DateTime` as their constructor parameters.
+All rules will use the [DateTime] in the constructor to limit the earliest occurrences of the rule; some rules will also use this value to determine additional parameters for the rule.

 ## Time of Day

 The `TimeOfDay` rule occurs at a specific time of day.
-This is the only rule that deals with time.
-This is also the only rule that doesn't require a `List<int>` in the constructor.
+This is the only rule that deals directly with time.

 This rule allows you to specify a `depth` of comparison: